sera619/YTDownloader-Android/README.md

 3. Click 'Add' to add the video(s) to the download queue
 4. Click 'Download All' to start downloading the audio files

-## Dependencies

-- [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode): Library for interacting with YouTube

 ## Contributing
+### Prerequisites

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+- .NET 7.0 or later
+- Visual Studio 2022 or later with MAUI workload installed

+### Dependencies
+- [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode): Library for interacting with YouTube

 ## License